Abhishek-Rath/100-days-of-code/r1-log.md

 ### R1D34 - 9/1/2022
 Implemented follow button feature with page reload.
-Thinking to fix reload with JavaScript i.e. working of follow button should happend without reloading of webpage
+Thinking to fix reload with JavaScript i.e. working of follow button should happened without reloading of webpage

 ### R1D35 - 10/1/2022
 Tried on react part for follow button logic to make it without reloading.
 No code pushed to GitHub.